 At Van Gogh Primary, we want to create and foster a safe, calm environment where everyone feels secure and respected.
-We want a working environment which encourages pupils and staff to give their best both inside and outside of the academy.
+We want a working environment which encourages pupils and staff to give their best both inside and outside of the school.

 Our approach to positive behaviour provides a framework in order to support our pupils and staff to establish and maintain good relationships in an atmosphere of encouragement, praise and rewards linked to our school rules.
 Our aim is to foster an inclusive school community where children can learn and develop as confident citizens in a multicultural context.
 We recognise that, within a climate of inclusion, there will be children who need a personalised approach to their specific behavioural needs.